 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Water and Wastewater Professionals Workforce Week puts focus on people who ensure clean and sustainable water supplies in Michigan
+Water and Wastewater Professionals Workforce Week focuses on clean and sustainable water supplies

 Water and Wastewater Professionals Workforce Week kicks off today to put a spotlight on the people who work in the drinking water and wastewater industries.